biosemantics/oto/README.md

 * `core.autocrlf` true if you are on Windows
 * or `core.autocrlf input` if you are on a Unix-type OS

-The target platform is Java 6.
+The target container is Tomcat 5.5.28 for a platform of Java 6.

 JavaDoc
 ----------